mroystonward/mroystonward.github.io/_portfolio/2015/britto.md

 As part of the residency I also connected with the local arts community by running a series of open forma and collaborative ‘Listening Groups’ with the intent of encouraging philosophical and personal discourses around sound and music - both in a Fine Arts context and where they intermingle with ‘popular music’.

 All listening group materials are archived here: [https://mroystonward.gitlab.io/Britto-Listening-Group/](https://mroystonward.gitlab.io/Britto-Listening-Group/)

+The final output is a video consisting of an improvised performance with materials related to my Britto experience combined with some sounds and video footage collected whilst in Dhaka.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/OesebJLVgGc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>